 Adult daycare.
 Adult daycare includes programs, services, and facilities designed to assist elders who are either mentally or physically impaired.
 Adult daycare gives daily caregivers relief from their duties.
 Respite workers take care of the elder for specified amounts of time, a concept similar to baby-sitting (except, in this case, adult sitting).
 Adult daycare is an option for adults who already have a primary in-home caregiver and who do not want or need to live in a residential institution.

 In-home nurses.
 In-home nurses provide assistance for elders who are minimally self-sufficient and only need help in daily activities.
 In-home nurses go to the home of the elder to assist him or her on a daily basis, but only for several hour increments.

 Residential care facilities.
 Residential care facilities are also known as “assisted living facilities.”
-They are housing options for elders who are in between stages.
-They do not yet need 24 hour nursing home care but can no longer live independently.
+They are housing options for elders who are in-between stages.
+They do not yet need 24-hour nursing home care but can no longer live independently.
 Residents who live in residential care facilities are no longer safe to live on their own but do not require care and supervision.
-Board and care homes, also known as personal care homes, residential care facilities, assisted living and domiciliary care, provides rooms, meals, laundry and housekeeping in exchange for rent.
+Board and care homes, also known as personal care homes, residential care facilities, assisted living and domiciliary care, provide rooms, meals, laundry, and housekeeping in exchange for rent.